mwendwa99/is-project-final/README.md

-# Project Idea Title: Save My Spot
+# Project Idea Title: Save A Spot

 ## Summary of the Project Idea